Ancient Egyptian cuisine: Meals

 Lily flowers and flower collars were handed out and professional dancers (primarily women) entertained, accompanied by musicians playing harps, lutes, drums, tambourines, and clappers.
 There were usually considerable amounts of alcohol and abundant quantities of foods; there were whole roast oxen, ducks, geese, pigeons, and at times fish.
 The dishes frequently consisted of stews served with great amounts of bread, fresh vegetables and fruit.
 For sweets there were cakes baked with dates and sweetened with honey.
 The goddess Hathor was often invoked during feasts.

 Food could be prepared by stewing, baking, boiling, grilling, frying, or roasting.
 Spices and herbs were added for flavor, though the former were expensive imports and therefore confined to the tables of the wealthy.
-Food such as meats was mostly preserved by salting, and dates and raisins could be dried for long-term storage.
+Foods such as meats were mostly preserved by salting, and dates and raisins could be dried for long-term storage.
 The staples bread and beer were usually prepared in the same locations, as the yeast used for bread was also used for brewing.
 The two were prepared either in special bakeries or, more often, at home, and any surplus would be sold.

 Honey was the primary sweetener, but was rather expensive.
 There was honey collected from the wild, and honey from domesticated bees kept in pottery hives.
 A cheaper alternative would have been dates or carob.
-There was even a hieroglyph (nedjem/bener) depicting a carob podM29, that bore the primary meaning of "sweet; pleasant."
+There was even a hieroglyph (nedjem/bener) depicting a carob pod, that bore the primary meaning of "sweet; pleasant."
 Oils would be made from lettuce or radish seed, safflower, ben, balanites and sesame.
 Animal fat was employed for cooking and jars used for storing it have been found in many settlements.